federicomariamassari/udacity-rsend/projects/p5/p5-home-service-robot.md

 ### RQt Graph

 The RQt graph for the project appears in Figure 3.
-It is considerably more involved than those of previous assignments, mainly due to the more complex navigation stack used.
+It is considerably more involved than those of the previous assignments, mainly due to the more complex navigation stack used.

 __Figure 3: RQt Graph__
 ![RQt Graph](./img/img3.png)

+### Nodes

+- `move_base` supplies the 2D navigation logic including local and global costmaps, local and global planners (DWA), and support for RViz displays (cost cloud and trajectory cloud); it subscribes to odometry and LiDAR data and publishes linear and angular velocities to the robot's wheels;

+- `amcl` provides the Adaptive Monte Carlo Localization logic; it subscribes to LiDAR scans and initial pose and outputs a particle cloud representing the possible poses of the robot in the environment;

+- `pick_objects` imparts two subsequent goals to the robot and subscribes to `move_base`;

+- `add_markers`

 ## Resources